Andrew Johnson's drunken vice-presidential inaugural address: Background

 The Lincoln–Johnson ticket of the National Union Party was successful, re-electing Lincoln and returning Johnson to federal office.
 In January 1865, Lincoln telegraphed Johnson in Nashville asking when he would be able to come to Washington, D.C.
 Johnson replied with a request that his inauguration be delayed until after the newly organized Tennessee state government was operational, which would not be until early April.
 On January 24, 1865, Lincoln replied that he had consulted with the Cabinet, and "it is our unanimous conclusion that it is unsafe for you to not be here on the fourth of March.
 Be sure to reach here by that time."
+Johnson was reportedly "ill in Nashville for many weeks" before the inauguration "with a fever that was probably malarial."